kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/telemetry@neVRtPjIHP_VG7lHwfah0.md

 # Telemetry

-Telemetry involves the automated collection, transmission, and analysis of data from remote or distributed systems to monitor their performance and health.
-It provides real-time insights into system operations, helping to identify and diagnose issues, optimize performance, and ensure reliability.
-Telemetry systems collect metrics such as resource usage, error rates, and system events, which are then analyzed to detect anomalies, track trends, and inform decision-making.
-This data-driven approach is crucial for maintaining and improving the performance and stability of software applications, networks, and hardware systems.
+Telemetry automates collection, transmission, and analysis of data from distributed systems to monitor performance and health.
+Provides real-time insights, identifies issues, optimizes performance.
+Collects metrics like resource usage and error rates for anomaly detection and decision-making.

 Learn more from the following resources: